meltyourface/blank/posts/Sabbat/Noctifer-Sabbat-Ritual-for-Esoteric-Knowledge/index.md

 ## The Rite of the Nocturnal Assembly

-Purpose: The purpose of this ritual is to evoke and commune with the chosen entity, one of the dark pantheon known as Noctifer, the Bringer of Night and Shadows.
+**Purpose**: The purpose of this ritual is to evoke and commune with the chosen entity, one of the dark pantheon known as Noctifer, the Bringer of Night and Shadows.
 Through this intricate Sabbat ritual, the practitioner seeks to gain esoteric knowledge, guidance, and establish a powerful connection with Noctifer.

 Ceremonial Preparations: